YashJain04/Information-Retrieval-System-2/README.md

 This step's output is stored in the `Results_Scores/BM25/TopScoresAllQueries.txt` file and here you can see our final results.
 The associated code and functions for this step can be seen in the `ranking.py` file.
 This step also creates 2 more files `Results_Scores/BM25/Top10AnswersFirst2Queries.txt` which is our top 10 scores for the first 2 queries and `Results_Scores/BM25/AllScoresAllQueries.txt` which is our scores for all queries.
 Lastly, this step creates the final results file as well in the `Results_Scores/BM25/Results.txt` which contains the top 100 document scores for the queries.
 This `Results_Scores/BM25/Results.txt` is the file we use in our PYTREC_EVAL to retrieve the MAP Score and compare it against test.tsv.
 We skip the first 80735 lines to ensure we only get queries that are apparent in the test.tsv file, i.e. the test queries.

-The same is done for the BERT, ELECTRA, and MINI_LM model.
+The same is done for the ELECTRA, and MINI_LM model.

 ### 3.1 Justification of BM25 Algorithm Over Cosine Simularity ✏️
 We decided to leverage the BM25 Algorithm because it has a higher retrieval performance and also lead to faster processing times.
 When we implemented the COSINE SIM ranking algorithm, our code took around ~15-30 minutes to run.
 With the BM25 algorithm, our code was processed within seconds, thus we decided to finalize on the BM25 Algorithm and neglect the COSINE SIM algorithm.